robparrott/openstack-post-config/README.md

 Set of scripts to configure and create objects in a successfully built OpenStack environment.

-For now assumes that the
+For now assumes that

-- we used packstack to install,
-- that there's a set of auth credentiuals in `/root/keystonerc_admin`, and
+- that there's a set of auth credentials in `/root/keystonerc_admin` or `/root/openrc`, and
-- there's a [packstack](https://github.com/stackforge/packstack) answers file in `/root/answers.txt`.
+- there's a packstack answers file in `/root/answers.txt` or those values aren't needed.